ammarhakim/gkyl-doc/source/gkyl/App/Neutrals/neutralModels.rst

        bcx = {Vlasov.Species.bcReflect, Vlasov.Species.bcReflect}  -- boundary conditions defined using Vlasov app
      },

-Note that the ionization Lua table remains :code:`ionization = Plasma.Ionization` since the ionization calculation is carried out from within the ``Gyrokinetic`` App but other parameters such as initial conditions, source, and boundary conditions are defined using the ``Vlasov`` App.
+Note that :code:`Plasma.Species` became :code:`Plasma.Vlasov` and :code:`Plasma.MaxwellianProjection` became :code:`Plasma.VmMaxwellianProjection` but the ionization Lua table remains :code:`ionization = Plasma.Ionization`.
+The latter remains as is since the ionization calculation is carried out from within the ``Gyrokinetic`` App but other parameters such as initial conditions, source, and boundary conditions are defined using the ``Vlasov`` App, which gets called from within the ``Gyrokinetic`` App.

 Charge exchange
 ```````````````
 Charge exchange can be added much in the same way as ionization was included above, though the former only affects the ion and neutral species.
-For the case of gyrokinetic plasma species with Vlasov neutrals, define both the ``Gyrokinetic`` and ``VlasovMaxwell`` Apps in the dependencies as before.
-Then include the following in the **Species** sectionof the input file.
+For the case of gyrokinetic plasma species with Vlasov neutrals, include the following in the **Species** section of the input file.

 .. code-block:: lua